HoffmannTom/leaky/README.md

 # leaky
-A sample project with Django to show common mistakes
+A sample project with Django to show common programming mistakes in web applications.

-Creating user via python shell:
-python manage.py shell
-from django.contrib.auth.models import User
-user = User.objects.create_user('Alice', None,'Alice')
-user = User.objects.create_user('Bob', None,'Bob')
-user.save()
-exit()

 # Background
 This project was created for the course "Cyber Security Base 2023" of the university of Helsinki.